Close

 In the NT, we are the only Australian jurisdiction with two national parks that are World Heritage-listed for both their cultural and natural value.

-Kakadu National Park is a vast expanse of exceptional natural beauty, unique biodiversity and Aboriginal rock art sites.
+Kakadu National Park is a vast expanse of exceptional natural beauty, unique biodiversity, and Aboriginal rock art sites.
 Uluru-Kata Tjuta National Park is home to the iconic landmark Uluru and the 32 weathered rock domes known as Kata Tjuta.
 They’re at their most spectacular viewed at sunrise or sunset and have strong cultural and spiritual significance.

 Camping

-Listed below are some camping location guides that can help you find the best spots, show you the facilities available there, direct you how to get there, confirm whether you need a permit and any cost involved.
+Listed below are some camping location guides that can help you find the best spots, show you the facilities available there, direct you how to get there, confirm whether you need a permit and if any cost is involved.

 You can book a campsite to secure your spot in advance through park bookings.